wedojs/json-inspector/README.md

 # json-inspector
-A JSON view and diff checker made using Electron JS and Angular 7
+A JSON viewer and diff checker made using Electron JS and Angular 7